und3rcraft/writeups/htb_business_ctf_2022_dirty_money/cloud/operator/README.md

 ![creating a new job](images/create_new_job.png)

-Setup netcat listener for our shell and run
+*Figure 8: Creating a new job template*

-Now from the templates menu we can click launch template
+Setup netcat listener to catch our shell and run the job.
+This can be done from the templates menu click the rocket ship `launch template`.

 ```
 netcat -lvkp 80